ContextMapper/contextmapper.github.io/_docs/getting-started-create-project.md

  4. Create a file with the file extension **.cml**

 ## 1. Install Context Mapper
-You can use Context Mapper in Eclipse, Visual Studio Code, or the online IDE Gitpod.
+You can use Context Mapper in Eclipse or Visual Studio Code.
 Find the links to the marketplaces below:

  * **Visual Studio Code:**
    * Marketplace: [Context Mapper for VS Code](https://marketplace.visualstudio.com/items?itemName=contextmapper.context-mapper-vscode-extension)